Horse riding establishment licence

 You also need liability insurance that covers you for any injuries that result from people riding your horses.

-You must keep a register of horses aged 3 years or under that are usually kept on your premises, and make it available for inspection.
+You must keep a register of horses aged 3 years or under that are usually kept on your premises.
+The register must be available for inspection.

 Restrictions